DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 ![dao999nft](/img/intro/green_oak_tree.jpeg)

+## Far Away Beauty Contest

-Owners of **Far Far Away** golden rings - the jury of this fabulous beauty contest chooses those who will be worthy to wear the golden tiara **Miss Blockchain** and the title **Princess of Far Far Away**.
+The owners of the **Far Far Away** golden rings - the jury of this fabulous beauty contest selects those who will be worthy to wear the golden tiara **Miss Blockchain** and the title **Princess of the Far Far Away** Kingdom.

 In our vision of the future, technology becomes the key to creating new, decentralized structures of power and public administration.
 Instead of replacing old institutions, we propose using technology to create a decentralized open society where each person controls their own voice and choice.

 Welcome to **Far Far Away**, a world where dreams come true and beauty is an integral part of our fabulous reality.
-We are proud to present our decentralized beauty contest - **Miss Blockchain**, a platform where each participant is the inspiration for **999 years of the history of the Far Far Away royal dynasty**.
+We are proud to present our decentralized beauty contest - **Miss Blockchain**, a platform where each participant is the inspiration for **999 years of the history of the royal dynasty of Far Far Away**.

 ## Title of contestants

 ### Cinderella

 This is the starting title for all members.
-As soon as unmarried women, aged 16 to 35, complete the quests [offered on the Zealy.io platform](https://zealy.io/c/4736/invite/lyKxhQNYU_Fp7ZiUB9eN-), they become Cinderellas.
+Once unmarried women, aged 16 to 35, complete the quests [offered on the Zealy.io platform](https://zealy.io/c/4736/invite/lyKxhQNYU_Fp7ZiUB9eN-), they become **Cinderellas**.
 This title is confirmed by obtaining a unique NFT **Cinderella's Shoe**.
 Cinderella must actively participate in quests and tasks on the platform in order to pass to the next stage - casting.

 ### Princess

 Each year, only **27**(9+9+9) Cinderellas can be selected for the final of the competition, where the owners of the golden rings of **Far Far Away** will vote for their favorites.
-The contestant with the most votes becomes the winner and receives the title of **Miss Blockchain** and the golden diadem of the Princess of **Far Far Away**.
+The contestant with the most votes becomes the winner and receives the title of **Miss Blockchain** and the golden diadem of the princess of **Far Far Away**.

 ### Queen

-A princess who enters into a marriage union through a smart contract on the **Far Far Away** platform becomes a **Queen** and receives additional privileges, wears a **Queen's gold ring** and the title **Her Majesty, Queen of Far Far Away**
+A princess who enters into a marriage union through a smart contract on the **Far Far Away** platform becomes a **Queen** and receives additional privileges, wears a **Queen's gold ring** and the title **Her Majesty, the Queen of Far Far Away**

 ### Queen

-The **Queen** is that each year one of the **Queens** is chosen by voting among the users of the platform.
-Has the greatest influence in the **Far Far Away Kingdom** and enjoys the highest privileges, wears the golden crown of the Queen ** and the title ** Her Majesty, Queen of the **Far Far Away Kingdom**.
+The **Queen** is that every year one of the **Queens** is chosen by voting among the users of the platform.
+Has the greatest influence in the Far Far Away Kingdom ** and enjoys the highest privileges, wears the ** golden crown of the Queen ** and the title ** Her Majesty, Queen of the Far Far Away Kingdom \*\*.

 :::warning
 Violation of any of these rules may result in disqualification.